-The maximum length of time for completion of the program of study, including the course work and thesis or practicum is between two (2) and six (6) years for a Masters degree and seven (7) years for a Ph.D. degree.
+The normal length of time for completion of the program of study, including the course work and thesis or practicum is two (2) years for a Master's degree and four (4) years for a Ph.D. degree.
 Maximum time limits can be found the Faculty of Graduate Studies Academic Guide.

 The duration of time from initiation of the thesis or practicum proposal to the oral examination will vary.
-Six months to one year is not uncommon as the length of time to complete a thesis or practicum is typically completed within one year.
-Students should consult with their Advisor or Graduate Chair regarding the usual lengths of time experienced by other students in the department/faculty.
+A thesis or practicum is typically completed within one year.
+Students should consult with their Advisor or Graduate Chair regarding time to completion.
 Below are two examples of the milestones that are normally encountered in research-based graduate programs.

 i) Milestones for Completion of a Master’s degree - (order may vary between departments/programs)